Faux Wood Ceiling Beams: Where and Why to Buy Them

 Any open floor plan with a vaulted ceiling is a great opportunity to install these decorative ceiling beams.
 They are much lighter in weight than a solid wood beam made of real or reclaimed wood, are easy to install, and can completely transform any living space.
 They are also a natural accompaniment that works well with the flowing layout of a vaulted ceiling.

 Faux Wood Mantles

-Faux wood mantels are a beautiful, eye-catching centerpiece for above a fireplace, or to display personal artifacts.
-Made from high-density polyurethane, faux wood mantels imitate a wood beam section, without the need to hold hundreds of pounds up to mount it.
-These units are lightweight, attractive, and come in thousands of color, wood, and texture variations.
+Faux wood mantels are a beautiful, eye-catching centerpiece for above a fireplace mantel or to display personal artifacts.
+Made from high-density polyurethane, faux wood mantels imitate a wood beam section without the need to hold hundreds of pounds up to mount it.
+These lightweight, attractive units come in thousands of color, wood, and texture variations.